hiredmaybe67/hiredmaybe67.github.io/prestigeTrap.md

 title: the prestige trap in tech
 ---

-# Prestige Trap & How to Break Free
+# Prestige Trap
-<p>Stop chasing other Peoples Goals</p>
+> Stop chasing other Peoples Goals

-In computer science theres this toxic idea that the pinnacle of success and status is an offer at a FAANG company.
+Most people waste their life working on goals that they made based on what sounds impressive when you say it out loud.
+In computer science, this means a job in big tech.

 ## Whats the Cost?